afrozalm/graphBplus/README.md

 `  ./graphBplus graph.csv 100 out.csv`

+To obtain the inputs used in the publication listed below and convert them to our format, download the file input_script.sh from this repository and run it.
+Note that this script takes about an hour to run and requires a large amount of disk space.

-This work has been supported in part by equipment donations from Nvidia Corporation.
+This work has been supported in part by the National Science Foundation under Award Number 1955367, by the Department of Energy, National Nuclear Security Administration under Award Number DE-NA0003969, and by a hardware donation from NVIDIA Corporation.

+Publication
+G. Alabandi, J. Tesic, L. Rusnak, and M. Burtscher.
+"Discovering and Balancing Fundamental Cycles in Large Signed Graphs."
+Proceedings of the 2021 ACM/IEEE International Conference for High-Performance Computing, Networking, Storage and Analysis.
+November 2021.